Dmitri9149/Interpreter-for-Lisp-like-DSL-with-Rust/README.md

-The project has to partly answer the question " How to to inject code to the running Rust program in simple way ?"
+The project has to partly answer the question " How to inject code to the running Rust program in simple way ?"
 The Rust interpreter for Lisp has to partly answer the question.
+The DSL language I am in need is quite 'simple': it transforms Maps to Maps: 'lowers' some resources at some positions and 'rise' the resources at some other positions + while some predicates ('laws of Nature') are to be valid within the transformation.

 There is excellent tutorial how to make [C interpreter for Lisp](https://buildyourownlisp.com/)
 And there is already good "translation" of the tutorial to the Rust: